paveu/content-publisher/docs/deployment_to_aws_elastic_beanstalk.md

 		(default is 1): 1                # We created a new one

 		Enter Application Name
-		(default is "awsbean"):           # We pressed enter to use the default Application awsbean has been created.
+		(default is "content-publisher"):           # We pressed enter to use the default Application content-publisher has been created.

 		Select a platform.
 		1) Node.js